ironwheel/mcp-servers/openai-dynamodb-server/README.md

 # MCP AWS DynamoDB Query Server

 This is a Model Context Protocol (MCP) server that allows natural language queries against AWS DynamoDB tables.
 It loads data into memory, infers schemas, and uses an AI model (via OpenAI) to transform user prompts into structured queries.
+The code is schema-agnostic.
+The examples happen to use a student database, but there's nothing in the code that is aware of that.

 ## Features

 - Loads DynamoDB tables into memory
-- Infers JSON schema from sample records
+- Infers JSON schema from sample records for each table
-- Converts English prompts into structured queries using OpenAI
+- Converts English prompts into structured queries using OpenAI.
+This could be any AI API.
 - Supports filtering, sorting, limiting, and counting records
 - Implements `query_table` tool via MCP for interactive use